 Read on for the top 5 risk factors for addiction.

 Many people ask the question: is addiction genetic?
 Though complicated, the simplified answer is yes.
 Genetic predisposition, which looks at family history and hereditary traits to determine the chances of addiction, is a risk factor for substance abuse.

 For example, if you have family members that struggle with addictive behaviors, the chances of you experiencing the same tendencies increases.
-Though people falsely associate drug and alcohol dependence with a lack of willpower and faulty morals, chemical imbalances within the brain are far more to blame.
+Though people falsely associate cocaine addiction and alcohol dependence with a lack of willpower and faulty morals, chemical imbalances within the brain are far more to blame.
 In fact, according to the National Institute on Drug Abuse, nearly half of addiction risk is based on genetics.

 Another significant risk factor that plays a role in addiction is your environmental upbringing.
 Those who grew up surrounded by substance abuse and addiction sometimes fall victim to dependency later in life, unable to break the generational cycle.
 Additionally, childhood neglect and abuse play a significant part in addictive personalities and dependency, leading many down the path of drug and alcohol abuse as a means of coping.
 However, even those without long-stemmed trauma can experience substance addiction, with many citing peer pressure or mental illness as noteworthy contributors.

 Another contributor to addictive behaviors is compounded mental diagnoses.
 Illnesses like depression, anxiety, PTSD, and others can contribute to and provoke addictive personality disorders, causing complex complications down the road.
 Underlying mental conditions can trigger addictive behaviors, while substance abuse and dependency can intensify psychological disorders, creating a vicious cycle of prolonged use and mental suffering.